BillyCherres/alphaSeries/README.md

 ## Purpose/Overview

-The ALPHA SERIES MENU is designed to facilitate control over the Alpha Series cameras using a terminal-based interface.
+The SONY ALPHA SERIES MENU is designed to facilitate control over the Alpha Series cameras using a terminal-based interface.
 This menu, created based on an SDK, is located in the `/bin` directory and is compatible with every Alpha camera model.
 It provides specialized menu options tailored to each camera model, allowing users to efficiently manage camera settings and operations.

 ## Features